Snowtime legislation looks to save lives during winters

 HARRISBURG, Pa.
-(WHTM) – Democratic State Senator Lisa Boscola is pushing for legislation to keep drivers safe during snowy commutes.
+(WHTM) – Democratic state Sen. Lisa Boscola is pushing for legislation to keep drivers safe during snowy commutes.

 Boscola, of Lehigh Valley, says she had some close calls during her commutes to Harrisburg during the snowy winter days and has seen snow or ice fall from trucks and vehicles, nearly causing crashes.